DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 		round ( nm2metres (0.5) ) :: integer ,
 		PointSP ( PointLL (21.72565 , 38.24513) , HDatasetID ('imis')));

-Just as in the previous querie the operator @ref operators_within_distance filters filters the database.
+Just as in the previous query the operator @ref operators_within_distance filters filters the database.
 Notice that nm2metres() function is used to transform nautical miles to meters.
 Since Hermes uses 1 meter accuracy the number is rounded to the nearest integer.
 The results are shown below:

 	 obj_id | traj_id
 	--------+---------